Jinnrry/PMail/README.md

 and restart the service.

 ## 6、Telegram Message Push

 Create bot and get token from [BotFather](https://t.me/BotFather) Open the `config/config.json` file in the run directory, edit a few configuration items at the beginning of `tg`and restart the service.

+## 7、WebHook Push

+Open the `config/config.json` file in the running directory, edit the webPushUrl and webPushToken (optional).
+After receiving an email, the email information will be posted to the hook address, and the token will also be placed in the body for easy verification.
+After configuring, restart the service.

 # Configuration file format description